 The BC Energy Step Code is a performance-based standard that establishes measurable requirements for energy efficiency in construction.
 To demonstrate compliance, a builder must prove that the building meets or exceeds a set of defined metrics for building envelope, equipment and systems, and air tightness testing.

-The City of Courtenay has approved the BC Energy Step Code as part of the changes to the City’s Building Bylaw anticipated in early 2020.
-The adoption of the BC Energy Step Code system would help reduce community-wide energy use and support the goals of the BC Climate Action Charter - identified as one of Council's Strategic Priorities.
+The adoption of the BC Energy Step Code system is expected to help reduce community-wide energy use and support the goals of the BC Climate Action Charter - identified as one of Council's Strategic Priorities.